 How do you get TB?
 TB is spread by tiny airborne particles that may be generated when a person with infectious tuberculosis sneezes, coughs, speaks or sings.
 Infection occurs when a susceptible person inhales these infected droplets.

 Who is required to be TB skin tested?
-Medical center faculty/staff who work in "medium risk" areas as defined by the "VUMC TB Risk Assessment 2017" located in the "VUMC Infection Prevention Guidelines" section on the Department of Infection Prevention website and have previously been negative or who have never had a TB skin test done at Vanderbilt.
-Additionally, all new employees of the medical center are required to have two-step TB skin testing.
+All new employees of the medical center are required to have two-step TB skin testing.
 The first TB skin test will be administered at the initial Occupational Health evaluation.
 The second TB skin test should be administered two weeks later.
 See Policy OP 30-10.14.
+Positive TB skin tests will be followed up with a blood test to confirm the result.

 When should my TB skin test be read?
 The TB skin test must be read within 48 to 72 hours after it is placed.
 If it is not read within this time limit, a repeat test will be required.